NitinReddy-A/HuffmanProj/README.md

-# Huffman Algorithm Implentation in Python
+# Huffman Algorithm Implementation in Python

 Text file Compression and Decompression using Huffman Algorithm in Python.